CoreyMcCann/FlightBookingSystem/README.md

 ## Project Structure Overview
 - **views/**: Contains the HTML (EJS) templates for the different pages of the website.
 - **public/**: Contains CSS files and other static resources.
-- **data/**: Contains the flight and seat data used by the application.
+- **seeds/**: Contains seed scripts used to populate the MongoDB database with initial data.
 - **app.js**: The main server file that runs the backend logic.
 - **scripts/**: Contains JavaScript files that handle front-end logic (e.g., seat selection, form validation).

 ## Backend Information
-The backend functionality implemented is minimal and is limited to the necessary routing.
-All of the data is **dynamically created** and **not saved**, which means that most of the data changes each time you run the program.
-In the future, we plan to make this data persistent by using a database and replacing the current in-memory logic with database queries.
+The backend functionality has been updated to use **MongoDB** for persistent data storage.
+We now connect to a MongoDB instance running locally to store flight and seat data.
+Previously, the data was dynamically generated and not saved, which meant it was different every time the program ran.
+Now, data is persistent, allowing for a more realistic application experience.

 ## Testing Search Functionality
-Since flight data is dynamically generated, we have included some guaranteed flights to facilitate testing:
+Since flight data is now persisted in MongoDB, we have included seed scripts to add some random flights.
+However to facilitate testing we have kept the same guaranteed flights from assignment 2:
 - **Dallas to Miami** on **November 15th, 2024**.
 - **Two flights from Chicago to Paris** on **November 20th, 2024**.